james1ewis/neo4j-innovation/README.md

 neo4j-innovation
 ================

-Started looking at neo4j on my innovation time.
+Started looking at neo4j on my innovation time and this repo contains everything I did.